-Communicate openly the scientific uncertainties on the use of NGTs in crops in public engagement initiates.
+Communicate openly the scientific uncertainties on the use of NGTs in crops in public engagement initiatives.

 The need for honest communication extends to the communication of current uncertainties and gaps in scientific knowledge.
-The scope and significance of scientific uncertainties is sometimes downplayed to prevent unrest.
-However, this may prove counter-productive, especially in cases where long-term safety is impossible to prove, as is currently the case for gene editing.
-Being open and communicating scientific uncertainties allows citizens to formulate a well-balanced informed opinion and is more likely to instill trust.
+The scope and significance of the current state of scientific uncertainties is sometimes downplayed to prevent unrest.
+However, this tactic may prove counter-productive, especially in cases where longterm safety is impossible to prove, as is currently the case for gene editing.
+Being open and communicating scientific uncertainties allows citizens to formulate a wellbalanced informed opinion and is more likely to instill trust.